sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/rule_validator.md

 ## Overview

-The IdentityNow Rule Validator is a simple tool to validate IdentityNow rules for malformed or incorrect code fragments, and help make sure they conform to the SailPoint [IdentityNow Rule Guide](/idn/docs/rules#rule-guidelines) before rule submission.
-While this does check code fragments, it is not a code parser or linter; it does not check the code for syntax or completeness.
-This is not designed to replace any sort of unit testing you might do outside of IdentityNow.
-Running the IdentityNow Rule Validator against your rules before submission helps look for problems early on.
-It is designed to help catch common items that often trip up rule reviews, and provide immediate feedback during the rule writing process.
-This however is not a guarantee that the rule will be approved or doesn't have other flaws.
+The IdentityNow (IDN) Rule Validator is a simple tool you can use to validate IDN rules for malformed or incorrect code fragments and help make sure they conform to the SailPoint [IdentityNow Rule Guide](/idn/docs/rules#rule-guidelines) before rule submission.
+While this does check code fragments, it is not a code parser or linter - it does not check the code for syntax or completeness.
+This isn't designed to replace any sort of unit testing you might do outside IDN.
+Running the IDN Rule Validator against your rules before submission helps you find problems early on.
+It is designed to help catch common items that often trip up rule reviews and provide immediate feedback during the rule writing process.
+However this is not a guarantee that the rule will be approved or that they won't have any other falws.

 ## Changelog

 ### Version 3.0

-- BeanShell linter will now validate syntax and usage to help discover issues in your code before you deploy
+- BeanShell linter will now validate syntax and usage to help discover issues in your code before you deploy.
-- A watch option which continually monitors and validate/lint  your code while you develop.
+- There is now a watch option that continuously monitors and validate/lint your code while you develop.

 ### Version 2.0